lanmaster53/lanmaster53-src/content/pages/training.md

 PWAPT is a PortSwigger preferred [Burp Suite Training course](https://portswigger.net/training/).
 PWAPT students will learn basic and advanced usage techniques for Burp Suite Pro, as well as discover obscure functionality hidden within the vast capabilities of the tool.
 Students will also receive a ~2 week trial license for Burp Suite Pro to use during and after the course.

-For additional insight into the origin, mission, and benefits of PWAPT, listen to my interview with [Timothy De Block](https://twitter.com/TimothyDeBlock) for the [Exploring Information Security podcast](http://www.timothydeblock.com/eis/54) on the topic of "What is Practical Web Application Penetration Testing?"
-The course has developed significantly since the interview, but my philosophy remains the same.
+For additional insight into the origin, mission, and benefits of PWAPT, listen to our interview with [Timothy De Block](https://twitter.com/TimothyDeBlock) for the [Exploring Information Security podcast](http://www.timothydeblock.com/eis/54) on the topic of "What is Practical Web Application Penetration Testing?"
+The course has developed significantly since the interview, but the discussed principles behind the development of the course remain the same.

 <audio controls>
     <source src="{{ url_for('static', filename='downloads/EIS-ep54-PWAPT.mp3') }}" type="audio/mpeg">